Quit Smoking to Boost Your Sex Life

 Smoking can accelerate the skin ageing process in the skin, causing your face to droop, develop wrinkles and lines and become dry and coarse with uneven skin colouring and broken blood vessels.
 People who smoke often develop a grey or orange complexion and can appear gaunt.

 Many people switch to E-cigarettes as a way of cutting down on smoking and consider it a healthier option.
-However, new research from University College London (2017) has found that some of the flavourings can reduce sperm motility and even damage testes cells, inparticular cinnamon and bubblegum flavourings.
+However, research from University College London (2017) has found that some of the flavourings can reduce sperm motility and even damage testes cells, in particular cinnamon and bubblegum flavourings.

-So, if you need a reason to quit smoking, look no further than increasing your sex appeal and sexual performance.
+So, if you need a reason to quit smoking or vaping, look no further than increasing your sex appeal and sexual performance.
 Giving up will not only improve your overall health by decreasing your risk of cancer and heart disease and save you money, but will also boost your sex appeal and add a spark to your sex life!

 Useful Websites